MurderFromMars/CyberXero-Theme-Repo/README.md

 Unzip the archive.
 Move all folders except YAMIS into:
 ~/.config

-Move the YAMIS icon pack into:
+Extract the zip and move the YAMIS icon pack into:
 ~/.local/share/icons

 Move CyberXero.colors into: